Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Introduction

 \subsubsection{Forward and Inverse Problems on Graphs}

 Graphs are handled in machine learning frameworks through geometric deep learning~\citep{bronstein2021geometric, wu2022graph, kipf2016semi}.
-Several important works consider inverse problems where the quantity inferred lives of a graph description of the geometry.
+Several important works consider inverse problems where the quantity inferred lives on a graph description of the geometry.
 In~\citet{garcia2018continuum} the authors prove the convergence of the graph posterior to the continuum posterior subject to some conditions.
 In \citet{povala2022variational} the adjacency structure of a mesh is leveraged to accelerate variational inference inversion.
-Important works consider solving the PDE forward problem through physics informed graph machine learning\citep{seo2019differentiable, valencia2025learning, wandel2020learning} Used in our comparisons are linear inverse problems with Gaussian process priors, this leads to graph Gaussian process methods~\citep{borovitskiy2021matern, mostowsky2024}.
-We find it important to mention important works in the physics informed literature, where assuming complete or partial knowledge PDEs, boundary conditions, forcing etc, one can use physics residuals to learn forward and inverse maps for PDEs~\citep{raissi2019physics, gao2022physics, vadeboncoeur2023fully, xu2023transfer, rixner2021probabilistic}.
-However, in this work we focus solely on methods which do not assume knowledge of the governing PDE, boundary conditions, or forcing and are entirely data-driven in their approach.
+Important works consider solving the PDE forward problem through physics-informed graph machine learning~\citep{seo2019differentiable, valencia2025learning, wandel2020learning}.
+Used in our comparisons are linear inverse problems with Gaussian process priors, this leads to graph Gaussian process methods~\citep{borovitskiy2021matern, mostowsky2024}.
+We find it important to mention works in the physics-informed literature where (assuming complete or partial knowledge on PDEs, boundary conditions, forcing etc.) one can use physics residuals to learn forward and inverse maps for PDEs~\citep{raissi2019physics, gao2022physics, vadeboncoeur2023fully, xu2023transfer, rixner2021probabilistic}.
+However, in this work, we focus solely on methods which do not assume knowledge of the governing PDE, boundary conditions, or forcing and are entirely data-driven in their approach.